Skn0tt/datapact/paper/paper.md

 # Acknowledgements

-We acknowledge contributions from the author's coworkers at Netlify, NET CHECK's Team, Robert Koch Institute, and other participants that brought invaluable perspectives to the research interviews.
+We acknowledge contributions from the authors' coworkers at Netlify, NET CHECK's Team, Robert Koch Institute, and other participants that brought invaluable perspectives to the research interviews.

 # References